Amaranth Advisors

 Amaranth Advisors LLC was an American multi-strategy hedge fund founded by Nicholas M. Maounis and headquartered in Greenwich, Connecticut.
-At its peak, the firm had up to $9.2 billion in assets under management before collapsing in September 2006, after losing in excess of $6 billion on natural gas futures.
+At its peak, the firm had $9.2 billion in assets under management before collapsing in September 2006, after losing in excess of $6 billion on natural gas futures.
 Amaranth Advisors collapse is one of the biggest hedge fund collapses in history and at the time (2006) largest known trading losses.

 History

 2000 founding

 The company was founded in 2000 by Nicholas M. Maounis and based in Greenwich, Connecticut.
 Throughout much of its history, convertible arbitrage was the firm's primary profit vehicle.
 Maounis had prior to founding Amaranth Advisors worked at Paloma Partners as a portfolio manager covering debt securities.
 The company was named after the amaranth an "immortal" flower that retains vivid color even after death.

 2004–2005 Focus on energy trading

-During 2004-2005, the firm shifted its emphasis to energy trading by Canadian trader Brian Hunter who invested in the natural gas market.
+During 2004-2005, the firm shifted its emphasis to energy trading, led by the success of Canadian trader Brian Hunter who invested in the natural gas market.
 In 2005 the firm made an estimated $1 billion on rising energy prices after Hurricane Katrina curtailed production.

+Natural gas trading gradually came to dominate Amaranth Advisors, which previously had been more diversified in strategy and investments.
+The financial success of Hunter's trades attracted increasing attention from investors, leading to massive inflows of cash.
+Hunter's prominence in the firm also raised calls for caution from both inside and outside Amaranth by those who worried being concentrated in a single volatile commodity introduced major risks.